vinzlercodes/Prediction-of-Customer-Churn/README.md

 # Prediction-of-Customer-Churn-
-This project creates an ANN model based on a customer churn dateset available on Kaggle.
+This project creates an ANN model based for predicting customer leaving probablity.
+The dataset has been obtained from kaggle: